-We would like to collect blood samples, bone marrow, tumor specimen, skin biopsies as well as cheek swabs from your child.
-Apart from the complications that may arise with a blood or bone marrow collection or skin biopsy, there are no other physical risks for your child.
+We would like to collect blood samples, bone marrow, tumor specimen, skin biopsies as well as cheek swabs.
+Apart from the complications that may arise with a blood or bone marrow collection or skin biopsy, there are no other physical risks for you.

-Every ascertainment, storage, transfer of data is associated with the risk of breaching the confidentiality of the data (e.g. risk of identifying your child's person/information), which may be especially relevant for genetic information.
+Every ascertainment, storage, transfer of data is associated with the risk of breaching the confidentiality of the data (e.g. risk of identifying your person/information), which may be especially relevant for genetic information.
 It is impossible to entirely exclude this type of risk.
 This risk increases with the amount of connected data, especially if you are publishing genetic information in the internet on your own.
 Please see below regarding data and material security.